nancologist/ReactNative/README.md

 ___

 ## 4.32.
 Styling List Items & Lists
+* IMPORTANT: FlatList component should be styles with the prop `contentContainerStyle`.
+You can NOT use `style` prop on FlatList to style the whole list.
+___

 ## 4.33.
 ScrollView & Flexbox (Yes, that works!)
 ## 4.34.
 Using FlatList Instead of ScrollView
 ## 4.35.
 Wrap Up